Causal Zap

 What kind of game is Geometry Dash Lite?

-Is Geometry Dash Lite hard for beginners?
+Is Geometry Dash Lite good for beginners?

 How do I get better at Geometry Dash Lite?